 This new Apprenticeship Standard enables students to develop skills, professional behaviours and knowledge which are essential for an excellent Teaching Assistant.

 The course will enhance apprentices’ skills in supporting children or young people’s learning in schools or colleges.
-It also develops their responsibilities so that they can work independently with groups of children and/or equips them to support the learning of pupils with special educational needs.
+It also develops their responsibilities so they can work independently with groups of children and/or equips them for supporting the learning of pupils with special educational needs.
 The apprentice will also help to plan, carry out and evaluate a wide range of learning activities.

-The programme is an excellent stepping stone to a Higher Level Teaching Assistant course, Foundation Degree or higher level training.
+This programme is an excellent stepping stone to a Higher Level Teaching Assistant course, Foundation Degree or higher level training.
+It also develops professional behaviours which are essential in the workforce.

-The apprentice must be over 16 years old and have an apprenticeship contract in a school or other provider, working with children from Year 1 upwards.
+The apprentice must be over 16 years old and have:

 Alongside the Apprenticeship Standard for Teaching Assistants, the apprentice will study Level 2 Functional Skills qualifications in English and Maths (if these have not already been achieved at point of entry).